-Tom Solomon (tsolomon@bucknell.edu, Twitter: @TheChaoticBird) and Ibrahim Sulai(ibrahim.sulai@bucknell.edu) are responsible for course administration, and Cheslee Hibler (ch058@bucknell.edu) for lab administration.
-You should also feel free to speak with the problem session / lab instructors if you have any questions or comments.
+Ben Vollmayr-Lee (bvollmay@bucknell.edu) and Katharina Vollmayr-Lee (kvollmay@bucknell.edu are responsible for course administration, and Cheslee Hibler (ch058@bucknell.edu) for lab administration.
+You should also feel free to speak with the problem session instructors if you have any questions or comments.
 For questions about the course material, see below.

-How is PHYS 211 structured?
+How is PHYS 212 structured?